Connect with us

 WHY PENN STATE SHOULD STAY AWAY

-The biggest drawback to Chesney is that he has no Power Four experience as either a head coach or a coordinator, which is an advantage pretty much every other candidate or prospective candidate has over him.
+The biggest drawback to Chesney is that he has no Power Four experience as either a head coach or a coordinator, which is an advantage that pretty much every other candidate or prospective candidate has over him.

 People will point to Cignetti’s post-James Madison success as to why Chesney could work.